jason-leung/Mobitrack/database/readme.md

 	-> high availability (every request receives a response about whether it succeeded or not) & high consistency (all database has latest successful transaction updated) due to the quality of rdbms (relational database management system)

 2. Things to Do:
-- System Requirements:
+- System Requirements: Check requirements.txt
-	- MySQL
-	- MySQL Connector